How to Grow and Care for Spider Plants

 Photo by Kristina Hicks-Hamblin.

-When the level looks good, fill in with potting soil around the edges of the plant.
+Fill in with potting soil around the edges of the plant but avoid burying the crown.

 Need more advice?
 Read our guide to repotting spider plants here.